pghvlaans/sbotools/man/sboupgrade.1.md

 **-r\|\--nointeractive**

 Bypass all user prompts and all dependency resolution for the requested SlackBuilds.
-This option should not be used unless it is obvious that dependency resolution and build options are not required.
+Unless it is obvious that dependency resolution and build options are not required, consider using a template instead.

 **-z\|\--force-reqs**